vb47/HTML5-Final-Project/README.md

 The ProjectDesciption is what you need to replicate using your code except the highlighted yellow content

-Thankyou for visiting the page!
+Thankyou for visiting the page !!!